Interactive Research Summary

 Slide 07 — The Critical Time

-The Critical Time for injection is 12-24 hours
+The critical time for injection is 16-28 hours

-By 24 hours post-injection, PEP efficacy falls below 50%.
+By 48 hours post-injection, PEP efficacy falls below 50% across all source viral loads.
 The probability of irreversible integration is already dominating the system.
-The critical intervention window for parenteral exposure is 12–24 hours, not 72.
+The critical intervention window for parenteral exposure is 16–28 hours, not 72.

 Slide 08 — Structural Barriers